aabarmin/asmt-task/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.epam.asmt.ingest-app' is invalid and this project uses 'com.epam.asmt.ingestapp' instead.
+* The original package name 'com.epam.asmt.ingest-app' is invalid and this project uses 'com.epam.asmt.ingest' instead.

 # Getting Started